 At Alexander McLeod, we ensure that music is central to our school life and embedded in our learning.
 Each week, every child in our school attends a singing assembly with the rest of their Key Stage.
 This gives all of us the opportunity to come together as a group and learn how to sing a wide range of songs appropriate for children, whilst enjoying ourselves together too!

-In addition to our weekly singing assemblies, we are also fortunate enough to work in collaboration with the Greenwich Music Hub.
-Specialist tutors from the Hub lead sessions with Years 4, 5 and 6.
-Our ‘First Access’ program begins in Year 4, where every child is introduced to the trumpet and djembe.
-Our children have the opportunity to play both these instruments and learn how to read musical notes.
-Children who show a particular passion and ability in Year 4 are then invited to attend smaller progression groups in Years 5 and 6, where they have the opportunity to develop and refine their skills on the trumpet or djembe.
+In addition to our weekly singing assemblies, we are also fortunate to have some specialist tutors in school every Friday.
+These tutors lead sessions with children of various ages across the school.
+Our ‘First Access’ program begins in Year 4, where every child is introduced to the djembe.
+Our children have the opportunity to play both this instrument and learn how to read musical notes.
+Children who show a particular passion and ability in Year 4 are then invited to attend smaller progression groups in Years 5 and 6, where they have the opportunity to develop and refine their skills on the djembe.
 Our young musicians make us proud whenever they perform, but particular highlights have been at Woolwich Polytechnic School’s Winter Concert and the Royal Borough of Greenwich’s Instrumental Gala at Blackheath Halls.

 At Alexander McLeod, we have an outstanding KS2 choir that commit their time and effort on a weekly basis to learn more challenging vocal harmonies.
 Aside from the seasonal performances at Easter and Christmas, our fantastic choir has also performed at a wide range of events and venues in the community, including a local care home.

 Part of the musical legacy at our school is our summer music festival: ‘A FEST’.
 Each year, we love to come together as a school to watch a professional band perform, as well as learning more about the musical world and the influence of music today and throughout history.